Habits to combat stress – Health and Wellness

 To meditate

 Meditation has had the biggest impact on my stress levels (and I was skeptical at first).
-After researching and learning more about the different types of meditation, I found a daily routine that works for me: I switch between breathing exercises, guided meditations, sound baths, and silent meditations.
+After researching and learning more regarding the different types of meditation, I found a daily routine that works for me: I switch between breathing exercises, guided meditations, sound baths, and silent meditations.
 Everyone is different, so finding a meditation method that works for you may take some time, but the most important thing I’ve learned is that there is no wrong way to meditate, and sticking to it is key.

 Limit caffeine intake